bpiwowar/papercite/docs/options.md

 <div class="code">[bibtex file=mypub.bib sort=year order=asc]</div>

-Entries (within groups) are sorted depending on the `sort` key (see grouping for the list of possible keys).
+Entries (within groups) are sorted depending on the `sort` key (see grouping for the list of possible keys and the possibility to sort by `firstauthoreditor`, which takes the first editor, if no author is given).
 The ordering is also influenced by the `order` value.

 *   `none`: No order
 *   `asc`: Ascendant order